• Skip to primary navigation

 • Tweet

-slices of Buffalo Soy Curl Wraps with celery, text overlay
+Buffalo Soy Curl Wraps with text overlay

-Vegan Buffalo Soy Curl Wraps on plate with salad in the backgroundCool cashew ranch dressing offsets the spiciness of hot sauce in these vegan Buffalo Soy Curl Wraps.
+Cool cashew ranch dressing offsets the spiciness of hot sauce in these vegan Buffalo Soy Curl Wraps.
 Made with Butler Soy Curls, this wrap recipe is super easy to make.
 Enjoy these sandwiches for lunch or dinner!
 This recipe is vegan with a gluten-free option.

-Buffalo Soy Curl Sub Sandwiches at The Sweet Hereafter
+Buffalo Soy Curl Sandwiches

-A few years ago my friend Jenna and I went to Portland, Oregon for Vida Vegan Con, the amazing vegan blogger conference that is sadly no more.
+Several years ago my friend Jenna and I went to Portland, Oregon, for Vida Vegan Con, the amazing vegan blogger conference that is sadly no more.
 Our friend Julie had moved there the previous year, and she was kind enough to pick us up at the airport and then take us to our hotel.
 After we were all checked in, she drove us to a place called The Sweet Hereafter for dinner.
 Jenna and I both ordered Buffalo Soy Curl Subs, and they were so good that we both though we really had died and gone to heaven.

 Portland seemed to be the Land of the Soy Curl, but they’re difficult to find here on the East Coast.
 I usually buy them in bulk from Amazon.
 You can also buy them directly from Butler.
 I store in them in the fridge until I’m ready to cook with them.
 Soy curls can go rancid when left in the pantry or kitchen cabinet, so it’s best to refrigerate them.